yoel0/JS_Grimoire/Books/YouDontKnowJS/NOTES.md

 - do while, the condition is checked AFTER the first iteration.

-- A for loops has three clauses:
+- A for loop has three clauses:
   - The initialization clause (let i = 0;)
   - The conditional test clause (i <= 9;)
   - The update clause (i++) = [i = i + 1]
-  - The first one executes before the first iteration.
+  - The First one executes before the first iteration.
   - The Second one is a condition check on each itteration.
-  - And then lastly we have the update clause executed after each iteration.
+  - And then Lastly we have the update clause executed after each iteration.

 **Note** that each of the clauses could contain many variables as presented under the example below:

 for (let i=1, b=i; i<10 || b<10 ; i++,b++) {
-  console.log(i*b);
+  console.log(i * b);
-};
+}; // This is Gucci Baebe.